 Liu was born and raised in Kunming, China.
 She was an awarding winning journalist who worked for news organizations in Beijing, Hong Kong and the United States, including Beijing Youth Daily and the South China Morning Post.
 She has had hundreds of articles published in about a dozen newspapers and magazines in the U.S., China and Hong Kong.
 She also was invited to be a guest blogger for China Digital Times.
 Her scholarly work has appeared in several academic journals and books.

-Patrick Keating is an associate professor of Communication at Trinity University.
-He teaches courses in film studies and video production.
-Additionally, he has served as the chair of the interdisciplinary minor in Film Studies.
+Patrick Keating is professor of Communication at Trinity University.
+He teaches courses in film studies and video production and serves as the chair of the interdisciplinary minor in Film Studies.

 In 2011, he was named an Academic Film Scholar by the Academy of Motion Picture Arts and Sciences.
 He received the Frederick Burkhardt Residential Fellowship for Recently Tenured Scholars from the American Council of Learned Societies, spending a year at the Radcliffe Institute for Advanced Study.
 He regularly publishes works of videographic criticism.